MAXILLA ANATOMY

 • Articulates with frontal bone

-• Contributes to lateral nasal boundary
+• Contributes to your lateral nasal boundary

 • Contributes to medial orbital wall